netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

 You can open the URLs `bookinfo.appcluster.example.com` and `httpbin.appcluster.example.com` with HTTP and Secure HTTP in browser.

-You can use `dig` tool to validate if DNS queries getting resolved to which Public IP for VIP of Citrix ADC VPX deployed in EKS cluster.
+You can use `dig` tool to validate if DNS queries getting resolved to which Public IP for VIP of NetScaler VPX deployed in EKS cluster.

 **Continuous availability of application in the event of Application going down**